Search

 What is a single premium immediate annuity?

-A SPIA is a financial contract between you and an insurance company.
-You agree to pay the insurance company a lump sum of money up-front (the single premium), and the insurance company agrees to pay you an immediate stream of income (an annuity) while investing your money.
-Payments continue steadily until your death or for a specified amount of time, depending on the payment option you choose.
+A SPIA is a financial contract between you and an insurance company that can turn your retirement savings into a guaranteed income stream.
+You agree to pay the insurance company a lump sum of money upfront (the single premium), and the insurance company converts that money into an immediate income stream (an annuity).

 How does a SPIA work?

-4. At purchase, your insurance agent or financial advisor will help you customize your income from the annuity.
-You can get monthly, quarterly, semi-annual or annual payments from the annuity.
-You also can choose customized options like life only (lifetime income for one person), joint (payouts cover both you and your spouse for as long as you live), or payments structured over a certain period of time.
-If the annuity has a guaranteed timeframe, this also may provide payments to your beneficiaries.
+You can also choose customized payout options such as life only (lifetime income for one person), joint (payouts cover you and your spouse for as long as you live) or payments structured over a certain period of time.
+If your annuity has a guaranteed timeframe, it may be able to provide payments to your beneficiaries.

-When it comes to single premium immediate annuities, you should consider a few things about your individual financial position, your goals for the future and your investments.
+When it comes to single premium immediate annuities, you should consider your individual financial position, your goals for the future and your investments.

-If you're leaning toward a SPIA, here are some pros and cons to this type of annuity:
+If you're leaning toward a SPIA, here are some pros and cons to consider:

 Guaranteed income

-With an annuity, you can turn your savings into secure, guaranteed income for life.
-You don't need to worry about investing your money or watching the ups and downs of the stock market.
+With any annuity, you can turn your savings into secure, guaranteed income for life.
+With a SPIA, you're entrusting your savings to an insurance company that promises to pay you an income stream for your retirement.
+You don't need to worry about investing your money or monitoring the ups and downs of the stock market.
 The insurance company manages the risks for you and provides you with a steady retirement income payout.

-What are your financial goals or concerns for your annuity?
-Do you want to make sure your beneficiaries are protected after you die or that your spouse receives lifetime income?
-Or do you want to protect your retirement income against inflation?
-These contracts can offer a wide range of customized options to address your needs.
+Annuities offer customization to suit your financial goals.
+Do you want to make sure your spouse receives lifetime income too?
+Do you want to protect your retirement income against inflation?
+Annuities can be tailored to address your needs.
+Here are some of the specific options you can choose from:

 Lower liquidity